rishabhrai-bhilai/ResollectAssignment/README.md

 ## Future Improvements

 - **Backend Integration**: Replace the `data.js` file with a real backend API using Django and Django Rest Framework.
-- **Testing**: Add unit and integration tests for the frontend using Jest and React Testing Library.
+- **Testing**: Add unit and integration tests for the frontend using Jest and React Testing Library to validate functionality.
-- **Authentication**: Implement user authentication to secure CRUD operations.
+- **Authentication**: Implement real user authentication to secure CRUD operations.
 - **Advanced Filtering**: Add more complex filters (e.g., date ranges, multiple fields).
-- **Pagination on Backend**: If a backend is added, implement server-side pagination to handle large datasets.
 - **Styling Enhancements**: Integrate a component library like Material-UI for a more polished UI.

 ---